 I was nervous about the hurricane.
-My youthful optimism was sure we would be fine.
-I’d been through evacuating before a hurricane before.
+My youthful optimism was sure we would be fine, even though I’d been through evacuating before a hurricane before.
 However, it was the Outer Banks of North Carolina and we were driving.
 It was rather unpleasant; I was a teen and my parents were the ones making the decision to stay or leave.
 Traffic was the worst I’d seen and our 14 hour drive home was at least 20 hours.
 I had no idea how to get off an island or what the cost would be.

 Luckily, Charley was kind to the Caymans.
 It changed course and we only experienced the outer edge of the storm.
 It was later in the season when Hurricane Ivan swept through and caused considerable damage to the Caymans.

 Nowadays, I wouldn’t consider traveling without insurance.
 I’d also never dive without dive insurance (I recommend World Nomads, if you use this link, it helps support my site – please see my disclaimer above and thank you).
-Thankfully, during my dive certification class, they drove home the point that you needed dive insurance or you could end up paying for a $30,000 trip to the hyperbaric chamber.
-I’m sure the cost of that has gone up in the last 15 years.
+Thankfully, during my dive certification class, they drove home the point that you needed dive insurance or you could end up paying thousands of dollars for a trip to the hyperbaric chamber.

 We woke the morning after to a calm day.
 My traveling partners and I toasted surviving the hurricane unscathed with a bit of kahlua in our coffee, thankful our hurricane experience was mild.